 A 1940 graduate of Muskingum College, Philip Caldwell majored in economics and debated on the school's championship team.
 He earned a Master of Business Administration degree from Harvard University in 1942 and, following service in the United States Navy, began his career with Ford Motor Company.

 Succeeding Henry Ford II as Chief Executive Officer and Chairman—and insisting that "Quality is Job No. One"—he orchestrated one of the most dramatic and successful turnarounds in business history.
 Upon his retirement from Ford, he served as Senior Managing Director of Lehman Brothers.

-A member of the Muskingum College Board of Trustees for 37 years, Mr. Caldwell holds honorary doctoral degrees from his alma mater and numerous other colleges and universities, and has served on the boards of directors of national and multi-national corporations and organizations.
+A member of the Muskingum University Board of Trustees for 37 years, Mr. Caldwell was awarded honorary doctoral degrees from his alma mater and numerous other colleges and universities, and served on the boards of directors of national and multi-national corporations and organizations.

-Muskingum College formally dedicated Philip and Betsey Caldwell Hall on Friday, October 22 as a part of the College's Homecoming Weekend festivities.
+Muskingum University formally dedicated Philip and Betsey Caldwell Hall on Friday, October 22, 2004 as a part of the University's Homecoming Weekend festivities.
 The 32,000 square-foot facility which houses programs in speech communication and theatre, including a state-of-the-art center for broadcasting, honors the extraordinary lives and generosity of two longtime champions of excellence in higher education.